2023 Most Popular Allied Health Professions Bachelor's Degree Trade Schools

 Read full report on Allied Health Professions at Texas State University

 The University of Texas MD Anderson Cancer Center landed the #16 spot in the 2023 rankings for the most popular bachelor’s degree allied health professions programs.
-Located in the city of Houston, MD Anderson is a public school with a small student population.
+Located in the large city of Houston, MD Anderson is a public college with a small student population.

 Of the 62 students majoring in allied health at MD Anderson, 29% are male and 71% are female.